Amsterdam: Sports

 The city holds the Dam to Dam Run, a 16 km race from Amsterdam to Zaandam, as well as the Amsterdam Marathon.
 The ice hockey team Amstel Tijgers plays in the Jaap Eden ice rink.
 The team competes in the Dutch Ice Hockey Premier League.
 Speed skating championships have been held on the 400-meter lane of this ice rink.

 Amsterdam holds two American football franchises: the Amsterdam Crusaders and the Amsterdam Panthers.
 The Amsterdam Pirates baseball team competes in the Dutch Major League.
 There are three field hockey teams: Amsterdam, Pinoké, and Hurley, who play their matches around the Wagener Stadium in the nearby city of Amstelveen.
 The basketball team MyGuide Amsterdam competes in the Dutch premier division and play their games in the Sporthallen Zuid.

 There is one rugby club in Amsterdam, which also hosts sports training classes such as RTC (Rugby Talenten Centrum or Rugby Talent Centre) and the National Rugby Stadium.

 Since 1999, the city of Amsterdam honours the best sportsmen and women at the Amsterdam Sports Awards.
 Boxer Raymond Joval and field hockey midfielder Carole Thate were the first to receive the awards, in 1999.

-Amsterdam hosted the World Gymnaestrada in 1991 and will do so again in 2023.
+Amsterdam hosted the World Gymnaestrada in 1991 and again in 2023.